haricypress/herokuAPP/README.md

-command : npx cypress open
+to run this test-case command : npx cypress open